mkoskim/mawejs/README.md

     mawejs$ npm install

-Running (development version).
-Open up two terminals (one for the dev server and one for the ElectronJS application):
+## Running from Sources

+**Linux:**

     mawejs$ npm run dev

+**Windows:** If you use command prompt, it can't understand shell commands in `dev` target written for Bash shell.
+Open up two terminals (one for the dev server and one for the ElectronJS application).
+Run the latter command, when React dev server is up:

+    shell 1: mawejs$ npm run dev:react
-    mawejs$ npm run dev:electron
+    shell 2: mawejs$ npm run dev:electron

+`dev:react` React starts development server, and `dev:electron` starts Electron browser.
+The Electron browser is standard Chromium, but it has ElectronJS backend to allow local access.

+## Updating

 If you update the project with 'git pull', you may need to update the libraries, too: